soran-ghaderi/torchebm/docs/guides/samplers.md

 When implementing a custom sampler, consider these key aspects:

-1. **Energy Function**: All samplers work with an energy function that defines the target distribution.
+1. **Model**: All samplers work with a model that defines the target distribution.

 2. **Parameter Scheduling**: Use the built-in scheduler system to manage parameters that change during sampling:
    ```python